Deployment Manager

 • Stamps and images used in Forms will not be deployed and need to be re-created after deployment.

 2. Check all resource references (e.g. templates, fields, records management policies, tokens) when names have been changed.
 For example, workflow tokens may not have the correct name if you renamed fields in the deployment package.
-Validate the workflow to find broken tokens and other places you need to update manually.
+Validate workflows to find broken tokens and other places you need to update manually.

 3. If you redeployed a package that updated existing workflows or business processes, check running instances of these workflows and processes to ensure the updates won't cause them to fail.